-- 9.1.
-You are entitled to 28 days leave per annum. - 9.2.
-The 28 days of leave to which you are entitled is inclusive of the customary holidays set out at sub-paragraph 3. - 9.3.
+- 9.2 The 28 days of leave to which you are entitled is exclusive inclusive of the customary holidays set out at sub-paragraph 9.4. - 9.3.
 Your annual leave year runs from (insert date) to (insert date) and you will be paid your normal salary during holiday absences. - 9.4.
-Your employer recognises the following customary days: [New Year's Day], [St Patrick's Day], [Easter Monday], [Easter Tuesday], [May Day], [Spring Bank Holiday], [July 12] and [July 13], [Late Summer Bank Holiday], [Christmas Day] and [Boxing Day]. - 9.5.
+Your employer recognises the following customary days: [New Year's Day], [St Patrick's Day], [Easter Monday], [Easter Tuesday], [May Day], [Spring Bank Holiday], [July 12] and [July 13], [Late Summer Bank Holiday], [Christmas Day] and [Boxing Day].5 - 9.5.
 If your employment commenced or terminated part way through the holiday year, your entitlement to holidays during that year will be assessed on a pro rata basis. - 9.6.
 Deductions from final salary due to you on termination of employment will be made in respect of any holidays taken in excess of entitlement. - 9.7.
 Holidays must be taken at times convenient to your employer.
 Sufficient notice of your intention to take holidays should be provided to (insert name of person in organisation).
 The notice period you give your employer must be twice as long as the holiday period you require. - 9.8.
-[Holiday entitlement unused at the end of the holiday year cannot be carried over into the next holiday year unless you have not had the opportunity to exercise your right to paid annual leave due to illness.]
+[Holiday entitlement unused at the end of the holiday year cannot be carried over into the next holiday year unless you have not had the opportunity to exercise your right to paid annual leave due to illness.]6